edubart/cartesi-machine-everywhere/README.md

 it is based on cartesi machine v0.18.1 plus various patches to make this project possible:

 - Makefile adjustments so this project can exist.
-- Add VirtIO support for windows
+- Add VirtIO support for Windows
 - Instruction fetch optimization
 - Fix compile errors for some platforms